-Credit card debt will limit the size of your mortgage
+Credit card debt can limit the amount you can borrow

-Several factors are used by lenders to determine the maximum mortgage you can afford.
-These factors include your income, the size of your down payment, and whether or not you have debt.
+Several factors are used by lenders to determine the maximum mortgage you can afford – from your income and the size of your down payment to whether or not you owe debt.

 Mortgage payments + Property taxes + Heating costs + 50% of condo fees ÷ Annual income